DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

 3. Routing tables and assignment

-   Create a routing table `PLNTS-VPC-RT-PUB`
+   Create a routing table `SPC-RT-PUB`

    Assiciate the public rout table with WEB (public) subnets from the `Subnet Associacions` tab.
 Add routes to IGW for IPv4 and IPv6 by using the `Route` tab.